SAP-samples/btp-kyma-day2-operations/documentation/meter/run-apps-locally/README.md

 ## Start the Database Service, the Easy Franchise Service, and the Business Partner Service

 ### Prerequisites
-- You have prepared the SAP HANA Cloud properties for a JDBC connection.
+- You have prepared the SAP HANA Cloud [properties](https://github.com/SAP-samples/btp-kyma-multitenant-extension/blob/main/documentation/prepare/configure-hana/README.md#how-to-find-jdbc-connection-properties) (name, endpoints, ...) for a JDBC connection.
-- You have a SAP S/4HANA Cloud system or a Business Partner mock server up and running
+- You have a [SAP S/4HANA Cloud system or a Business Partner mock server](https://github.com/SAP-samples/btp-kyma-multitenant-extension/blob/main/documentation/prepare/configure-s4/README.md) up and running.

 ### Configure the hiddenconfig.properties File

 To run locally the services listed above, you have to configure some properties in the `hiddenconfig.properties` file:
-1. Open the prepared sources from the previous steps or download the one from the GitHub [Repository](../../../code/easyfranchise/source/backend).
-In the **endresult** branch, you will find the source in the [code/easyfranchise/source/backend](../../../code/easyfranchise/source/backend) folder.
+1. Open the prepared sources from the previous steps.
+As alternative you can download it from the **endresult** branch.

 2. Copy the file [code/easyfranchise/source/backend/shared-code/src/main/resources/hiddenconfig-template.properties](../../../code/easyfranchise/source/backend/shared-code/src/main/resources/hiddenconfig-template.properties) to `hiddenconfig.properties` in the same folder.